Fortune [only] favours the prepared mind

 For many years, research has consistently demonstrated that models are less reliable indicators of success in therapy, when compared to the quality of the relationship created by therapist and client.

 In short, models are not a ‘be all and end all’, but rather a means to learn how to be skillful in the art of safe experimentation.
 For some detailed information on how to continue with safe experiments, take a look at:

 I have said that success with your safe experimenting may mean feeling rotten.
 That is unavoidable.
 Please make a point of noticing how you feel – whether good or bad.
 This is the key safe experiment of just noticing‘.
 Record your reaction, your feeling, as a ‘fact’ – nothing more.
-Later, you may find an experiment that helps to explain what that reaction might mean to you. – what your body is ‘saying’ to you.
+Stay with it, do not avoid it and, as helps, measure it with the Subjective Unit of Discomfort Scale (SUD).

 The art of ‘just noticing‘ is seeing, hearing and becoming aware of something, however small, especially the small and fleeting experiences.
 Just noticing can turn your awareness to your advantage.
 Furthermore, planning small steps may, only may, reduce the intensity of good or bad feelings and help us to avoid a ‘hard’ landing.

 Safe experiments that promote small changes make it possible to step back and redirect our energies when we have moved in the wrong direction a little bit.
 Beware of learning to tight-rope your way over the Grand Canyon, only to find yourself at the wrong destination.
 Take pleasure in deciding what you are going to do differently, tomorrow, fully accepting that you will have to live with the consequences.